Nintendo · Nintendo Privacy Policy · View original document ↗

 What it is

-Nintendo requires a parent or guardian to consent before collecting personal data from children under 13, and parents can review or delete their child's data through account settings.
+Nintendo requires a parent or guardian's consent before collecting personal data from children under 13, managed through the Nintendo Account family system, and parents can request review or deletion of their child's data.

 Consumer impact (what this means for users)